alanrogers/agar22/legofit/README.md

 [here](https://alanrogers.github.io/agar22) for the Legofit tutorial.
 This current directory contains:

-* xyvdf: directory containing the code and data for the analysis described in the tutorial.
+* europe: directory containing the code and data for the analysis described in the tutorial.
+The data set studied there includes samples from Europe, Africa, Neanderthals, and a Denisovan.

 The complete analysis involves several steps, which are detailed in the tutorial.
 Here's a brief synopsis.